 The welcoming town, once home to a deep water port of strategic importance, is nowadays brimming with independent shops and boutiques, friendly tearooms and great family attractions.
 Not far from the modern cities of Plymouth and Exeter, it is ideally positioned for you to make the most of both rural and urban areas.
 Stretching to the north is the Mediterranean-feel coastal area of the English Riviera, with its beautiful beaches and seaside resorts.

 Set in some of the most scenic locations in Dartmouth and its surrounds, our fantastic selection of self-catering holiday cottages have everything you need to make your stay as comfortable and as relaxing as possible.
-From awe-inspiring panoramic views to exciting play facilities and games, we’ve got cottages in Dartmouth to suit everyone.
+From awe-inspiring panoramic views to exciting play facilities and games, we’ve got cottages to suit everyone.

 If you’re bringing the family pet along, or need a safe space for the children to play, there are cottages with enclosed gardens or courtyards and even some with play areas and games rooms.